Learn About Skills and Duties of an Administrative Assistant

-This exam is a digital multiple-choice test with 200-225 questions and takes approximately three hours to complete.
+This exam is a digital multiple-choice test with 200-225 questions and takes about three hours to complete.
 Individuals can take the exam at IAAP-approved testing centers around the world.
-The IAAP provides test-preparation materials on their website.
+The IAAP provides test-preparation materials on its website.

 Microsoft Office Specialist (MOS)

 This certification assesses technical skills using Microsoft applications administrative professionals commonly use.
-Microsoft currently offers Associate-level certifications for each specific application, including Word, Excel and PowerPoint.
-To become a Microsoft Office Specialist: Associate, test-takers can complete each application’s Associate-level exam.
+Microsoft currently offers associate-level certifications for each specific application, including Word, Excel and PowerPoint.

-To earn the Microsoft Office Specialist: Expert title, you must earn the Associate title and complete two additional Expert-level exams.
-In addition to these applications, Microsoft offers certifications for 2016-era applications, like Microsoft Office 365 and Skype for Business.
-The MOS certifications are available to any individual interested in testing their practical knowledge of Microsoft’s applications.
+To become a MOS associate, test-takers can complete each application’s associate-level exam.
+To earn a MOS expert title, you must earn the associate title and complete two additional Expert-level exams.
+In addition to these applications, Microsoft offers certifications for applications like Microsoft Office 365 and Skype for Business.
+MOS certifications are available to anyone interested in testing their practical knowledge of Microsoft’s applications.

 Administrative assistants require various skills to succeed in an office, including:

 This skill involves creating simple methods to handle complex tasks and create order in the workplace.
 Administrative assistants use organization skills to file documents accurately, filter incoming and outgoing communication and establish processes for completing daily responsibilities.
 Administrative assistants also use organization skills to track the activities, schedules and projects of each of the professionals they support.